18F/slack-export-handling/README.md

 `python import_slack.py legacy`

-### Searching the database.
+### Searching the database

 You can search the sqlite database from the command line by running `search_slack.py` and passing your search term to it:

 `python search_slack.py 'my search term'`

+You can also pass multiple terms, which will combine the results, removing duplicates.
+So, for example, if you wanted to search for
+"Hello world" and "My first blog post", you would pass in:

+`python search_slack.py "Hello world" "My first blog post"`

+Which would find any references to either of those phrases.
+Remember, multi-word phrases will need to be wrapped in quotes.
+Single words do not, but it's still not a bad habit to get into.

+#### Expanding or contracting the search

-By default, it will take matching results, then expand the search within the same channel by 20 minutes before and after the initial result to provide extra context.
-You can control that context expansion by passing the number of minutes you'd like to expand out to `search_slack.py`:
+By default, the search will get matching results for your terms, then expand the search within the same channel by 20 minutes before and after the initial result to provide extra context.
+You can control that context expansion with the `--expand_to` argument and by passing the number of minutes you'd like to expand out to `search_slack.py`:

-`python search_slack.py 'my search term' 30`
+`python search_slack.py 'my search term' --expand_to=30`

 Alternately, if you'd like to only pull exact matches, pass 0 and no expansion will happen:

-`python search_slack.py 'my search term' 0`
+`python search_slack.py 'my search term' --expand_to=0`

-### Working directly with the database.
+### Working directly with the database
 When the Slack data is imported, models are created in `models.py` using the [PeeWee ORM](http://docs.peewee-orm.com/en/latest/index.html), which allows lightweight database querying with a syntax that should look pretty familiar to Django's ORM.
 For details, see [the PeeWee docs](http://docs.peewee-orm.com/en/latest/peewee/quickstart.html#retrieving-data).